d-lord/d-lord.github.io/_posts/2018-08-22-dream-car-on-a-budget.md

 If you're a driving enthusiast like me, you'll have looked through a lot of expensive driving experiences.
 You can drive a V8 racecar for four laps of a track in Sydney for $300, or seven laps for $425.
 Or you can drive a Lamborghini for 15km along the Mornington Peninsula for $100, or a Ferrari for an hour for $375.
 I took a six-hour Volkswagen Driving Experience for $400 - a series of cars and exercises on a closed course - and thought that was pretty good.
 Compared to a $1,250 day trip with some supercars, it *is* pretty good.

-Turns out: For $400, you can pack a picnic and spent all day behind the wheel of a V8 Mustang GT, if you live in the right corner of the world.
+Turns out: For $400, you can pack a picnic and spend all day behind the wheel of a V8 Mustang GT, if you live in the right corner of the world.

 Here it is.
 A $70,000 car, with a 5.0-litre engine, making 450 horsepower, with only 800km on the clock.